dvdasari/dv2.github.io/recipes.md

 #### Preparation

-Active 15 min | Ready in 15 min
+Prep: 10 min Cook: 30 min Ready in 20 min

 1. Bring water to a boil.
 Drop the chicken feet and let it boil for 10 minutes.
 After 10 minutes put them in cold water and cut the nails and peel any skin that in on the feet.